Fedora (operating system)

 [11]Fedora DVD – a DVD of all major Fedora packages at time of shipping;

-Live images – CD or DVD sized images that can be used to create a Live CD or install Fedora on a USB flash drive;
+Live images – CD or DVD sized images that can be used to create a

-Minimal CD or USB image – used for installing over HTTP, FTP or NFS;[12]
+Minimal CD or USB image – used for installing over

 [12]Rescue CD or USB image – used if some part of the system has failed and needs to be fixed, or for installing over the Internet.

-The Fedora Project also distributes custom variations of Fedora which are called Fedora spins.[13]
-These are built from a specific set of software packages and have a combination of software to meet the requirements of a specific kind of end user.
-Fedora spins are developed by several Fedora special interest groups.[14]
-It is also possible to create Live USB versions of Fedora using Fedora Live USB creator or UNetbootin.
+[13] These are built from a specific set of software packages and have a combination of software to meet the requirements of a specific kind of end user.
+Fedora spins are developed by several Fedora special interest groups.